4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Kandy train photo

-It’s not worth putting yourself at risk just for a photo though.
-The train is very slow-moving granted but you shouldn’t hang right out of the doors, just in case you fall or get hit by an obstruction.
+It’s not worth putting yourself at risk just for a photo, though.
+The train is very slow-moving, but you shouldn’t hang right out of the doors, just in case you fall or get hit by an obstruction.

-I gingerly poked my head out for some shots but I had at least 3 other people watching me and advising when it was safe.
+I gingerly poked my head out for some shots, but I had at least three other people watching me and advising when it was safe.
 Thank you, fellow thrill-seeking train passengers, for that!

 Things to do in Ella

-Ella is a small and chilled out mountain town with gorgeous surroundings and backpacker vibes.
+Ella is a small, chilled mountain town with gorgeous surroundings and backpacker vibes.

-There are lots of homestays, coffee shops, Instagrammable bridges, hikes and waterfalls to keep you entertained here.
+There are many homestays, coffee shops, Instagrammable bridges, hikes and waterfalls to keep you entertained here.

 Homestay Ella

-There are lots of things to do in Ella and you could easily spend a few weeks here.
+There are many things to do in Ella and you could easily spend a few weeks here.

 I would book into a homestay in Ella.
-These are a reasonably priced mix of hotel and family home.
-They are also a great way to get to know the local people of Ella as well.
+These reasonably priced mix of hotels and family homes are a great way to get to know the local people.

 Nine Arches Bridge

-Get up at the crack of dawn and wander through a footpath through the trees to get to this pretty bridge.
+You can get up at dawn and wander through a footpath through the trees to reach this pretty bridge.

-If you arrive early you can get some fantastic shots in and around the tracks.
+If you arrive early you can get fantastic shots in and around the tracks.

 Nine Arches bridge location

-If you time it right you can also get some snaps of a train crossing the nine arches bridge.
+If you time it right, you can get some snaps of a train crossing the Nine Arches Bridge.

-Remember to take water and snacks with you as the wait could be quite long, it’s definitely worth sticking around for though.
+Remember to take water and snacks with you, as the wait could be quite long.
+It’s definitely worth sticking around for.

 You can find the location of the Nine Arches Bridge on Google Maps.